 - Contributing to the Alzheimer’s research today to help the future generations of tomorrow

 Taking part in a clinical trial is completely voluntary and it’s up to you if you decide to participate.
-It’s is generally accepted that people who participate in clinical trials have better overall outcomes.
-The reasons for this are thought to be the extensive texts medical and attention received when taking part in a clinical trial.
+It’s generally accepted that people who participate in clinical trials have better overall outcomes.
+The reasons for this are thought to be the extensive tests, medical care and attention received when taking part in a clinical trial.